sibanez12/documents/P4-tutorial-SIGCOMM-19.md

 # Audience Expectations and Prerequisites

 Attendees will be expected to have basic familiarity with the P4 lanaguage.
+Novice participants without any prior P4 experience are encouraged to refer to the [Getting Started](https://github.com/p4lang/education/blob/master/GettingStarted.md) wiki page.

 Attendees will also be expected to bring their own laptops.
 We will provide a VM image containing all the necessary packages and tools.
 The P4 specification is publicly available at the P4 website under an Apache license.
 Key development tools (front-end compiler and software switch capable of running P4 programs) are available as open-source tools (http://github.com/p4lang).

 # Background